 |PDF · Mobi · ePub|

-This chapter describes the feature selection and extraction mining functions.
-Oracle Data Mining supports a supervised form of feature selection and an unsupervised form of feature extraction.
+This chapter describes feature selection, attribute importance, and feature extraction.
+Oracle Data Mining supports attribute importance as a supervised mining function and feature extraction as an unsupervised mining function.
 For an overview of supervised and unsupervised data mining, see Chapter 3.

 This chapter contains these topics: